juliahoglund/omniCADD/workflow/scripts/step_3_simulate_variants/README.md

 Python-specific dependencies are all exported in the conda environment `simulation.yml`.
 The pipeline can be run within this environment, or with `snakemake --use-conda`

+The simulation script is the same as in the original paper, as written and published by [Kircher et al 2014](https://www.nature.com/articles/ng.2892)